 The library occupies four floors.
 Enter through the main entrance adjacent to the north end of Eck Commons.
 (Eck Commons is the bridge connecting Biolchini Hall of Law and Eck Hall of Law.)

-The collection contains 350,000 print volumes, 2,000 print serial titles, 311,000 microform volume equivalents, and over 40,000 electronic resource titles.
-The library seats 550 people, 150 at individual study carrels.
-Ten professional librarians, 16 support staff, and numerous student assistants comprise the library staff.
+The library provides access to a wide variety of electronic and print resources.
+It seats 550 people, 152 at individual study carrels.
+Nine professional librarians, nine support staff, and numerous student assistants comprise the library staff.